lupyuen/lupyuen.github.io/src/tinyemu.md

   = 0x0101000000000031ul;         // device=1, cmd=1, buf=0x31
 ```

-Let's test this in our NuttX Boot Code...
+We test this in our NuttX Boot Code...

 TODO: Pic of 123